Profiteering Off Misery

 A growing trend – Profiteering Off Misery

 Profiteering Off Misery.
-You might have noticed a growing trend of people roaming the streets with cameras, capturing the harsh realities of homelessness and drug addiction that plague our country.
-They post their videos online, often with a subscribe button or a donation link, hoping to cash in on the misery and suffering of others.
+Have noticed a growing trend of people roaming the streets with cameras.
+They capture the harsh realities of homelessness.
+Drug addiction also plagues our country.
+They post their videos online.
+These videos often include a subscribe button or a donation link.
+They hope to cash in on the misery and suffering of others.
 But do they really care about the people they are filming?
 Do they respect their privacy and dignity?
 Do they have any right to exploit their pain for profit?
 I don’t think so.

-As a former addict and homeless person, myself, I know how it feels to be exposed and vulnerable in front of strangers.
+I was a former addict and homeless person.
+I know how it feels to be exposed and vulnerable in front of strangers.
 I know how it hurts to be judged and ridiculed for your mistakes and circumstances.
 I know how it stings to be treated like a spectacle or a curiosity.
 I didn’t want anyone to see me like that, let alone broadcast it to the world.

 That’s why I find these profiteers of despair so disgusting and unethical.
 They are not documenting the problem to raise awareness or find solutions.
 They are not helping or empowering the people they are filming.
 They are not showing empathy or compassion.
 They are just using them as props and pawns for their own selfish gain.
 They are violating their human rights and dignity.
 They are making a mockery of their struggles and challenges.
 They are adding insult to injury.